croitorudiana87/akkaStrech/README.md

 # play-scala-akka

-This is an exercise application that proves my hardships with integrating akka, scala, play, sbt and java script in an application trying to focus mainly on learning akka and it's revolutionary paradigm of communicating trough events.
+This is an exercise application that proves my hardships with integrating akka, scala, play, sbt and javaScript in an application, trying to focus mainly on learning akka and it's revolutionary paradigm of coding trough events.

   What it has: